arclabs561/rank-refine/README.md

 This captures token-level alignment: "capital" and "France" both have strong matches, even if they appear in different parts of the document.
 Single-vector embeddings average these signals and lose precision.

 **Token-level alignment and highlighting**: Unlike single-vector embeddings, ColBERT can show exactly which document tokens match each query token.
 Use `maxsim_alignments()` to get alignment pairs, or `highlight_matches()` to extract highlighted token indices for snippet extraction.

+**Multimodal support (ColPali)**: The same alignment functions work for vision-language retrieval.
+In ColPali-style systems, image patches are treated as "tokens"—query text tokens align with image patch embeddings.
+This enables visual snippet extraction: identify which image regions (patches) are relevant to a query, then extract those regions as visual snippets for display.

 **When to use**:
 - Second-stage reranking (after dense retrieval)